-- Line at 23 x 33cm swiss roll tin with baking paper.
-You can also use a deep baking tray of similar size (needs to be at least 2/3cm deep)
+- Line at 23 x 33cm swiss roll tin with baking paper (or any other baking tray/roasting dish of similar size – ideally, it just needs to be at least 3m deep)

 - Crack the eggs into a large mixing bowl.
-Add the sugar and whisk together until light and fluffy and very thick, >You're looking for the consistency of a McDonald's milkshake!
+Add the sugar and whisk together until light and fluffy and very thick, >You're looking for the consistency almost as thick as a McDonald's milkshake!
 It should expand by about 3-4x, like my picture.>Set a timer!
-With an electric whisk on full speed, it takes me 5 minutes.
+With an electric hand whisk on full speed, it takes me 5 minutes precisely.
+With something like a big KitchenAid, I would set the timer to 4 mins 30.
 Don't whisk for any less!!!

-- Add the flour and whisk again for no more than 20 seconds, until just combined. >Make sure you whisk right to the bottom as the flour all sinks there.
-Pour into the baking tray.
+- Add the flour and whisk again for no more than 10 seconds, until just combined.
+Pour into the baking tray.>Make sure you whisk right to the bottom as the flour all sinks there.

 - Bake the sponge for 10-12 mins or until its just starting to brown and if you lightly press the top of the sponge, it gently springs back. >DO NOT overbake.
 If you think its only just cooked, thats fine!!
 It'll keep cooking once its out of the oven.
 If you overcook it, it'll be diffcult to roll up.

 - Whilst that's baking, prepare the following:1.
 Place a sheet of baking paper (a bit bigger than the size of the baking tin) onto your work surface.
 2. Place something on the corners to hold it down if it keeps rolling up!
 3. Sprinkle over a generous amount of caster sugar all over the baking paper.
 I use about 3 heaped tbsp – if it doubt, add more!
 Pic to show you what mine looks like.